 - Personal details – always go first, what follows is entirely up to you.
 Within reason..

-- Remember be professional.
-An email like ‘firstname.lastname@example.org’ won’t cut it!
+- Remember to be professional.
+An email like ‘email@example.com’ won’t cut it!

 - Education and qualifications – include your Degree!

-- Employment history/work experience – have work experience.
+- Employment history/work experience – include work experience.

-- If you have lots of similar types of work experience then you could break them into their own sections with suitable headings, eg. ‘Voluntary Work’ or ‘Retail Work’, etc.
+- If you have a lot of similar types of work experience then you could break them into their own sections with suitable headings, eg. ‘Voluntary Work’ or ‘Retail Work’, etc.

 - Other interests, skills and achievements